Nicholas Yarushevich: Biography

-Metropolitan Nicholas was born in Kovno (now Kaunas, Lithuania), where his father, Archpriest Dorofey Yarushevich, was rector of Alexander Nevsky Cathedral.
-He was educated at St Petersburg University, and graduated in 1914 from the St Petersburg Theological Academy.
+Metropolitan Nicholas was born in Kovno (now Kaunas, Lithuania), where his father, Archpriest Dorofey Filofeyevich Yarushevich, was rector of Alexander Nevsky Cathedral.
+He was educated at St Petersburg University, and graduated in 1914 from the Saint Petersburg Theological Academy.
 Soon after he was ordained, he was sent to the front during the war with Germany, but was recalled in 1915 after falling seriously ill.
 In 1918, he was appointed rector of the Saints Peter and Paul Cathedral in Petrograd (St Petersburg).
 On March 25, 1922 he was consecrated Bishop of Peterhof, vicar of the Petrograd dioscese, but he was almost immediately arrested for refusing to recognise the so-called Renovationism.

 He was released in 1927, when he supported the declaration of Metropolitan Sergius, who controversially pledged loyalty of the Church to the Soviet authorities without concurrence of numerous senior members of the Orthodox, including Metropolitan Joseph (Petrovykh), head of the Leningrad (St Petersburg) diocese, who was deposed and later executed.
 Nicholas was temporarily in charge of the diocese from September 1927 to February 1928.
 He was made Archbishop of Peterhof in 1935, and in 1936-1940 was additionally in charge of the Novgorod and Pskov dioceses.

 Nicholas was one of just four bishops in the USSR who survived the Great Purge, and was so trusted by the Soviet authorities that in 1940, after the Red Army had overrun Eastern Poland, under the terms of the Pact between Stalin and Hitler, he was appointed Metropolitan of Volhynia and Lutsk and Exarch of the western regions of Ukraine and Belarus.
 He was elevated to the rank of Metropolitan on 9 March 1941.
-After the German invasion of the Soviet Union,he was appointed Metropolitan of Kiev and Galicia.
+After the German invasion of the Soviet Union, he was appointed Metropolitan of Kiev and Galicia.
 Later, as the German troops advanced, he was evacuated to Moscow.

 On 2 November 1942, Metropolitan Nicholas became the first Russian priest in more than 20 years to be given an official position, when he was a member of the Extraordinary State Commission for the Establishment and Investigation of the Atrocities of the German Fascist Invaders and their Accomplices.
 In this capacity, he took part in 'investigating' the Katyn massacre, in which thousands of Polish officers had been murdered on Stalin's orders.
 He went along with the commission's verdict that it was a German atrocity.

-In the early hours of September 5, 1943, together with Metropolitan Sergius and Metropolitan Alexius, Nicholas had a meeting with Soviet leader Joseph Stalin, where the latter proposed to reestablish the Moscow Patriarchate and elect the Patriarch.
+In the early hours of September 5, 1943, together with Metropolitan Sergius and Metropolitan Alexius, Nicholas had a meeting with Joseph Stalin, where the latter proposed to reestablish the Moscow Patriarchate and elect the Patriarch.
 On September 8, 1943, when the Moscow Patriarchate was reestablished, Nicholas became a permanent member of the Holy Synod.
 In 1944 he was appointed Metropolitan of Krutitsy.
 In 1946, when the External Church Relations Department was established within the Patriarchate, Metropolitan Nicholas became its chairman.
 He and the Patriarch Alexei were now the two leading personalities in the Russian Orthodox Church.
 According to the historian Philip Walters: